devopsyuva/kubernetes_latest_manifest/Kubernetes/01-kubernetes-architecture-Installation/03-k8s-setup-kubeadm-containerd.md

 # kubernetes setup with containerd as CRI

 ## System Specification:
-- OS: Ubuntu 20.04 LTS server
+- OS: Ubuntu 22.04 LTS server
 - RAM: 4GB or more
 - Disk: 30GB+
 - CPU: 2 core or more
 - Swap Memory: Diable
-- Two nodes: VirtualBox was used to launch both nodes(Master Hostname: controlplane and Worker Hostname: computeplaneone)
+- Single/Two nodes: VirtualBox was used to launch both nodes(Master Hostname: controlplane and Worker Hostname: computeplaneone)
 - Network: Bridge was used to have internal and external access (if not we can use 2 interface, one for NAT and one as host-only adaptor)

 ## common tasks/commands to execute on all the nodes